danielabar/aurelia-pluralsight/README.md

 ### config.js

 config.js contains the configuration information for the project, so that system.js can load the application and the libraries it requires.
-For the most part, jspm manages this file.
+For the most part, jspm creates and maintains this file.

 Generally don't need to manually edit this setting, except for some optional transpiler settings.

+Provides the mapping between package names and locations on the file server.

 ### System.js

 config.js is the configuration for _System.js_, which is a universal dynamic module loader.
 It understands how to load ES2015 modules, AMD, and CommonJS.
+Provides an API that is intended to be the future spec for loading modules natively in the browser.

+Provides a standard global object `System`, which provides an api to import and load JavaScript modules.

+The module loader is also capable of transpiling es2015 files on the fly to javascript, using the configured transpiler specified in config.js.

 To tell System.js to load a module, for example to kick things off in index.html: